Guest Author: Verena Schindler | T-Systems GmbH

 The prerequisite for registering for the program was the submission of an innovation idea, as an individual or in a small group.
 Currently there are 25 ideas, from which eleven varied project teams have been formed.
 Next step is the project kick-off on September 30, in which the groups work intensively on their innovation project for the first time.
 Afterwards they will pitch their consolidated idea in the plenum and receive feedback.
 In this context they will also get to know their mentor.
 In technology labs, seminars on innovation methods and a course on technology & innovation management, the participants will also receive the corresponding theoretical and methodological background.
 At the end of the program, the graduates will receive an Expert Certificate from the RWTH Business School, which can be also credited to various master programs.
 That the young talents were motivated could be felt – even virtually.
 Certainly, a good prerequisite for driving forward exciting technological innovations.
 All that remains is to wish all the participants a lot of success in this extraordinary development journey!

 You can take advantage of our tailor-made solutions for corporate partners, too, and enjoy a tailored and personalized learning experience at the interface of technology and management.
-Please feel free to contact us!
+Please follow this link or feel free to contact us!